yl554/GDP_EconomicFreedomIndex/03-regression-analysis/regression-analysis.md

 | -----: | -----: | -: | --------: | ----: | ------: |
 |    161 | 84.007 | NA |        NA |    NA |      NA |
 |    160 | 84.005 |  1 |     0.001 | 0.003 |   0.959 |

+The p value of the nested F test for GovSpendingCent is extremely high and thus we choose not include it in our model.
+Moreover, we also do not accord it high practical significance.
+The role of government spending is also highly contested in economic literature depending on which school of thought you subscribe to.
+That it is not a significant determinant of GDP reflect this ambuiguity in academic literature.

+Nested F test for
+TaxBurdenCent:

 ``` r
 reduced <- lm(logGDP ~ TariffRate + logpop + GDPGrowth + cat_inflation + GovInterference + Region, data = economic_data)